Bashkortostan: Economy

-The economy of Bashkortostan, being one of the largest industrial centers of Russia, is very diverse.
-Bashkortostan has a large agricultural sector.
-But the republic's most important industry is chemical processing; Bashkortostan produces more oil than any other region of Russia, about 26 million tons annually, and provides 17% of the country's gasoline and 15% of its diesel fuel.
+Bashkortostan has a diverse economy, including a large agricultural sector.
+But the republic's most important industry is chemical processing.
+Bashkortostan produces more oil than any other region of Russia, about 26 million tons annually, and provides 17% of the country's gasoline and 15% of its diesel fuel.
 Other important products manufactured in Bashkortostan include alcohols, pesticides, and plastics.

 Bashkortostan's gross regional product (GRP) in 2016 was 1.34 trillion rubles, making the republic the subject with the ninth-highest GRP in Russia.
 The state had a positive trade balance, with $13.7 billion exported and $1.2 billion imported in 2013.
-82.9% of enterprises in Bashkortostan are profitable, higher than the nationwide average of 68.42%.
-Bashkortostan has been recognized as the subject with the lowest economic risk.
+As much as 82.9% of enterprises in Bashkortostan are profitable, higher than the nationwide average of 68.42%.
+Bashkortostan has been recognized as the region with the lowest economic risk.

 Bashkortostan is among the leaders in real estate development, developed electric power industry and tourism.

-According to Forbes, Ufa is the best city in Russia for business among cities with a population of over one million (2013).
+Ufa was ranked by Forbes as among the best cities for business in Russia in 2013.